riddhi1212/Assam-app/readme.md

 		QQQ: does 'vagrant suspend' destroy the DB?
 6) Check for difference in name vs id for form elements
 	A1: HTML form elements operate on name attr not on id attr. which means .serialize (jQuery method) will only work on name attr not on id attr
+7) Can you embed php in a .js or jquery file?

 Ah!